 The 110-acre garden island of Mainau is renowned for its carpets of flowers and greenhouses.
 It has nearly 10,000 rose bushes, thousands of butterflies, and a 13th-century baroque palace.
 It is unquestionably beautiful and one of the most visited sites in the area with over two million visitors every year.
 Visitors can make it to the island by boat or via a pedestrian bridge.
 The island is open every day from sunrise to sunset, but an entrance fee is required.

 To the west of the city is Reichenau Island.
-Preserved on the island is the remains of a Benedictine monastery from 724 AD.
-The churches of St Mary and Marcus, St Peter and St Paul, and St George illustrate medieval monastic architecture with impressive wall paintings.
+Preserved on the island is the remains of a Benedictine monastery from 724 C.E.
+The churches of St. Mary and Marcus, St. Peter and St. Paul, and St. George illustrate medieval monastic architecture with impressive wall paintings.

 On the other side of the lake is Lindau.
 It also has a magnificent harbor guarded by a Bavarian lion and lighthouse.
 On the island, the town is full of medieval half-timbered buildings.

-And if you miss the festivals you can still enjoy a glass or two beside the lake any time of the year.
+If you miss the festivals, you can still enjoy a glass or two beside the lake any time of the year.

 Find the Three Remaining City Towers